twitter/scoot/snapshot/bundlestore/README.md

 ## Bundle name conventions
 * HTTP Bundlestore server - For now names look like 'bs-<sha>.bundle'
-* GRPC Bazel CAS server - based on Digest - see Bazel remote execution/CAS documentation Note that the above means that although the Store backing a server can support HTTP and GRPC APIs, the HTTP API naming restriction prevents accesing GRPC artifacts.
+* GRPC Bazel CAS server - based on Digest - 'blob-<digest hash>.blob'.
+See bazel/README.md
+Note that the above means that although the Store backing a server can support HTTP and GRPC APIs, the HTTP API naming restriction prevents accessing GRPC artifacts.

 ## Server
 Server makes a store accessible via http and doesn't do much else at this time.
 Future work